brijeshhere/Unsupervised-Learning-Cluster-Streamlit-Dashboard/README.md

     imports : Imports of goods and services per capita.
 Given as %age of the GDP per capita Income : Net income per person
-    Inflation : The measurement of the annual growth rate of the Total GDP life_expec : The average number of years a new born child would live if the current mortality patterns are to rem... total_fer : The number of children that would be born to each woman if the current age-fertility rates remain th... gdpp : The GDP per capita.
+    Inflation : The measurement of the annual growth rate of the Total GDP life_expec : The average number of years a new born child would live if the current mortality patterns are to remain the same total_fer : The number of children that would be born to each woman if the current age-fertility rates remain the same. gdpp : The GDP per capita.
 Calculated as the Total GDP divided by the total population.

 ## Notebook Contents